The Lion Copy

 That the master has worked it himself alone

 shall be mentioned expressly.
-Just as documented by inscription. – Sheltered from tarnishing by fine application of varnish the plate is printable generally in the ordinary course of its use during the times.
-But it is offered and sold as a work of art and an object of collecting.
-Thus without prejudice to its final print quality.
+Just as documented by inscription. – Shielded from tarnishing by fine application of varnish, the plate is generally printable in the ordinary course of its use through the times, however, it is offered and sold as a work of art and a collector’s item, thus without prejudice to its eventual printing quality.

 moreover with a further dot over the i

 as stated here for the first time.
 For no less man than the